brand0nM/Kickstarter-Analysis/README.md

 ### Purpose

-Using Excel this project will visualize Kickstarter campaign outcomes based on their launch dates and funding goals.
+Using Excel this project will visualize campaign outcomes based on their launch dates and funding goals.

 ---